News and Announcements

 07.01.2024

 We are thrilled to announce that Navdeep S. Chandel, PhD has been selected as one of the inaugural recipients of a Pat & Shirley Ryan Family Research Acceleration Fund award.
 The fund was established to advance promising translational research in engineering and medicine at Northwestern.
-Chandel's proposal uses gene therapy to engineer the yeast protein NDI1 to regenerate NAD+, which is impaired in many primary mitochondrial diseases, including neurodegenerative diseases such as Parkinson’s.
+Dr. Chandel's proposal uses gene therapy to engineer the yeast protein NDI1 to regenerate NAD+, which is impaired in many primary mitochondrial diseases, including neurodegenerative diseases such as Parkinson’s.
 Please read more about this award, its inaugural recipients, and their proposals in this article in Northwestern Now.
 Congratulations!

 04.26.2024